Starting with the publication of my book “Sandra Loves”,

 I have embarked on a journey towards an authentic expression of the things I love, in a way of communicating through creativity.

-Photography and workshops are my new passions; however, cooking to share is something I have always found my heart in…
+Photography has been my passion; however, cooking to share is something love…

-A nice cake can fill the house with the promise of friends coming over, coffee brewing in the kitchen, flowers, books, music…all things I love.
+A homemade cake can fill the house with friends coming over, coffee brewing in the kitchen, flowers, books, music…all my favourite things…

 The setting is preferably late afternoon.
 A fruit and crumble cake with alternating layers and textures and aromas…

 The Amaretto liqueur brings in a spark of alcohol to the fruit mix, alongside the lemon zest and spices.